nemanjam/hn-new-jobs/docs/notes1.md

 remove outputAllMonths: 'output-all-months.json',
 ensure all pages for month are parsed import puppeteer from 'puppeteer';

+postId instead of link for company in db
 ```

 - axios and http error - just restart terminal, trivial, otherwise nasty error